DWDDover/WEB504-Assessment-1/README.md

 The purpose of this website is to display information about the owner, their skills, overviews of their projects, and means for contacting them

 ## Features:
-Responsive design
+Responsive design<br>
-About Page
+About Page<br>
-SKills page and descriptions
+SKills page and descriptions<br>
-Projects page with explantion of projects, and images and video where applicable Interactive elements
+Projects page with explantion of projects, and images and video where applicable<br>
+Interactive elements<br>
-No jump links
+No jump links<br>

 ## Technologies Used:
-HTML
+HTML<br>
 CSS

 ## Deployment
-Deployment with github pages:
+Deployment with github pages:<br>
 https://docs.github.com/en/pages/quickstart

 ## License
-This project is distributed under the MIT license, located in
+This project is distributed under the MIT license, located in<br>
 \WEB504-Assessment-1\LICENSE

 ## Author